ShizukaDonaghue/serene-meditation/README.md

 ## Features
 ### Existing Features
 #### Navigation Bar
-Featured on both HTML pages, the fully responsive navigation bar includes the logo which links to the top of the main page, rather than reloading the page for better user experience, and a link to each section within the main page.
+Featured on both HTML pages, the fully responsive navigation bar includes the logo which links to the top of the main page, rather than reloading the page for a better user experience, and a link to each section within the main page.
 This will allow the user to easily navigate to their desired section without having to use the "back" button each time.

 Navigation bar for screen sizes <905px: